-Puno is a great base for exploring some of Lago Titikaka’s amazing islands.
+Puno is a great base for exploring some of Lake Titicaca‘s amazing islands on the Peru side, including the Floating Islands and Taquile Island.
 We originally wanted to spend a night on one of the islands but it didn’t work out with our schedule.
 Instead we opted for the more common day tour (40 Soles=$15, not including lunch), worried that it might be too cheesy and touristy for us.
 While it was popular and touristy, it was for good reason and we still loved it!
 The magical islands are just too cool to not enchant all who visit!

 We left Puno’s dock around 7:30am in a group of 25 in a slow boat that thankfully had heating and comfy seats.
 After about 30 minutes we arrived at the famous Islas Flotatantes, or Floating Islands.
 These are exactly what they sound like…islands that are floating on the lake surface!
 They were built by the Uros people several hundred years ago in an attempt by the tribe to isolate themselves from other cultures (kind of like the Amish).
 The islands are made by lashing together a bunch of totora reed roots, and then layering cut totora reeds over and over again on top.
 The islands are about 2.5 meters thick and they have to add a new layer of reeds every two weeks!
 The ground kind of squishes when you walk on it and you can feel the motion of the water.
 In all there are about 70 floating islands clustered together, each with five or six families living in one-room houses, also made of reeds.

-The islanders we visited are totally dependent on tourism–they receive visits from the boat tours every day (making money from the tour companies) and also sell handcrafts to the tourists.
+The residents of the Floating Islands we visited are totally dependent on tourism–they receive visits from the boat tours every day (making money from the tour companies) and also sell handcrafts to the tourists.
 It made me happy to know, however, that there is another group of Uros on other floating islands further out on the lake who are still living traditionally, untouched by tourism.

-The islands are usually staked because “we don’t want to float to Bolivia without passports,” we were told.
+The Floating Islands in Peru are usually staked because “we don’t want to float to Bolivia without passports,” we were told.
 However, for certain events which require more space, such as weddings and football (soccer) games, the people will push two or more islands together!